Skip to main content

 New Jersey

 New Jersey law observes modified comparative negligence, specifically the 51% rule, for all personal injury lawsuits brought on a theory of negligence as well as strict liability cases.
-First, the jury determines the full damages that the injured party may receive.
+First, the jury determines the full damages the injured party may receive.
 Then, the jury examines the fault of each party.

 Applicable Law: N.J.S.A. § 2A:15-5.1